dschnitzler14/BlinkR/testing.md

 ## 3 Text Area Module

-- used throughout to write and save to google drive
+Used throughout to write and save to Google Drive.
+Terminal messages confirm writing to the drive with the appropriate file name - e.g `Hypothesis_13h_30m_43s_.txt` to the appropriate (loggin in) user's Google Drive folder - e.g. `1234`.

 ```R
 Local file: